Deep Creek Lake was developed as an electricity project in the early 1920's.

 - ADVENTURE SPORTS CENTER INTERNATIONAL

 Atop Marsh Mountain, you’ll find the Adventure Sports Center International (ASCI) where guides lead whitewater rafting tours on the manmade, recirculating “river”.
 ASCI also includes the Fork Run Recreation Area where you can access rock climbing cliffs or enjoy backcountry hiking and biking.

-Vacation rental chalets, cottages, and condos are a popular lodging option for vacationers.
+Vacation rental homes, cottages, and condos are popular lodging options for vacationers.
 With sizes ranging from 1-9 bedrooms, families large and small can gather together to make memories and share experiences.
 Deep Creek cabins are brimming with amenities that include everything from private pools and hot tubs to outdoor fire pits and stunning views.

-Without a doubt, our area is truly special and offers a desireable lifestyle.
+Without a doubt, our area is truly special and offers a desirable lifestyle.
 It's no surprise that Deep Creek Lake real estate is sought after by those seeking the "lake life".
-Visitors who fall in love with the area can match their best loved activities with the property they purchase, creating the ultimate getaway.
+Visitors who fall in love with the area can match their best-loved activities with the property they purchase, creating the ultimate getaway.